-Smartwatch: Huawei Watch GT2
+Smartwatch: HUAWEI Watch GT2

 The one thing I have with me even more than my phones is my smartwatch.
-The best thing about the Huawei Watch GT 2 is that its battery lasts for two weeks and it does no more than I want it to.
+The best thing about the HUAWEI Watch GT 2 is that its battery lasts for two weeks and it does no more than I want it to.

 It’s far from the most full-featured smartwatch around but that’s why it never leaves my side.
 It does what I need and nothing more (without me having to disable half its features), so I can be connected… but not too connected.
 If you’re into a sportier-looking smartwatch with a similar feature set, check out the newer and cheaper HUAWEI Watch GT 2e.

 Chair: Secret Lab Omega

 I may not be much of a desk athlete, but I figured I could still benefit from what it has to offer those who sit for a living.
-Despite my sloth-like twitch response I still appreciate the solid construction, almost lie-flat reclining and great adjustable ergonomics of the Omega.
+Despite my sloth-like twitch response I still appreciate the solid construction, almost lie-flat reclining, and great adjustable ergonomics of the Omega.
 It even comes with memory foam cushions.

 Camera: Sony a6500 and Sigma 35mm f/1.2 art lens